scidsg/hushline/security-policy.md

 ## End-to-End Encrypted Messages (E2EE) with OpenPGP.js

-- Messages are encrypted from the sender's device to the recipient's device, preventing any unauthorized access in transit.
+- PGP-enabled messages are encrypted from the sender's device to the recipient's device, preventing any unauthorized access in transit.

 ## Tor Onion Service